 If you live in an area where flooding is more common, you may experience a situation where sewage in the sewer lines backs up through drain pipes and into your home because of flooding.

-Needless to say, this can result in major damage, as well as causing a health hazard.
+Needless to say, this can result in major damage, cause health hazards, and require expensive sewer line repair.

 One way to protect your home from this kind of backup is with a backflow valve.
 These valves are constructed so that they prevent sewage from backing up into the home.
 There are different types of valves, some more complicated than others.